 Basic principles underlying the health care sector have thus changed in recent years.
 The changes reflect both ideological views but also the increasing demand for health care.
 A particular challenge for the future is how to manage and finance the need and demand for health care.

-Life expectancy in Denmark is now 79.3 years, half a year less than the OECD average.
+Life expectancy in Denmark in 2014 is 80.1 years, close to the OECD average of 80.2 years, but on a clear upward trend.
 There has been a marked decline in smoking in Denmark in recent years, but obesity rates have increased.
 The social gradient in health remains strong.